exp1azy/manticore_provider/README.md

 ### Executing SQL Queries

-To execute an SQL query, use the `Sql` method or its asynchronous variant `SqlAsync`:
+To execute an SQL query, use the `SqlAsync` method:
 ```csharp
 string result = provider.Sql("SELECT * FROM your_index");
 // or